Snellen chart: "6/6"(m) or "20/20"(ft) vision

 where $w$ is the optotype height or width (which are the same due to the optotype being on a square grid), $d$ is the distance from eye to chart, and $\theta$ is the angle subtended by the optotype, which is 5 arcminutes as specified by Snellen.
 Another calculation for United States clinics using 20-foot chart distances (slightly more than 6 m), and using a 17 mm model eye for calculations, and a letter which subtends 5 minutes of arc, gives a vertical height of the 20/20 letter to be 8.75 mm.

 Acuity charts are used during many kinds of vision examinations, such as "refracting" the eye to determine the best eyeglass prescription.

 The largest letter on an eye chart often represents an acuity of 6/60 (20/200), the value that is considered "legally blind" in the US.
 Many individuals with high myopia cannot read the large E without glasses, but can read the 6/6 (20/20) line or 6/4.5 (20/15) line with glasses.
 By contrast, legally blind individuals have a visual acuity of 6/60 (20/200) or less when using the best corrective lens.

 Electronic chart

 To ensure adequate illumination of the Snellen charts, various medical device manufacturers had developed Snellen chart products with backlight or projection.

 Digital chart

 Since computer monitors typically have good lighting for reading and LCD/LED monitors have high DPI (between 96 and 480) they are suitable for displaying optotypes.
-Commonly digital chart products support randomizing optotypes displayed to prevent patients from cheating through memorizing the chart.
+Commonly digital chart products support randomizing optotypes displayed to prevent patients from memorizing lines they have previously read.
 In Google Play and App Store (iOS), there are Snellen chart apps for smart phones and tablets.